Topics Map > Research > Preaward

-As you prepare to work on your proposal, be sure to review the Basics of Research Administration for Principal Investigators which summarizes the roles and responsibilities of the PI, research administrators, and Research and Sponsored Programs (RSP), the office on our campus responsible for submitting proposals on behalf of a researcher.
+As you prepare to work on your proposal, be sure to review the Overview of Proposal Submission for Principal Investigators which summarizes the roles and responsibilities of the PI, research administrators, and Research and Sponsored Programs (RSP), the office on our campus responsible for submitting proposals on behalf of a researcher.

 As a reminder, non-faculty members (Emeritus Professors and Academic Staff) must establish PI Status in order to serve as PI on a grant proposal.
 Refer to UW campus policy for PI Status and the School of Human Ecology procedure for PI Status.
 Contact Sarah Marcotte, preaward research administrator, with any questions or for assistance with the request.

 Refer to the New Faculty Guide to Competing for Research Funding [UW NetID login required] for detailed and comprehensive guidance on all aspects of proposal writing.
 The sections below provide a snapshot of proposal elements required by most federal and non-federal sponsors.